 In their final season as the Atlanta Thrashers, the Jets had Washington’s number.
 The Caps were 2-4 against the Thrashers last season with one of those two victories coming in overtime.

 Jets goalie Ondrej Pavelec was one of the main reasons for Atlanta’s success against the Capitals in 2010-11.
 He started in four games and appeared in five against Washington last season, forging a 3-1 record with two shutouts, a 0.55 GAA and a .984 save pct.

 Winnipeg is 16th in the NHL in power play prowess with a 15.9 percent extra-man success rate.
 The Jets are 22nd in the NHL in penalty killing with a kill rate of 79.3 percent on the season to date.

-The Caps traded right wing Eric Fehr to the Jets on July 8 for minor leaguer Danick Paquette and a fourth-round pick in the 2012 NHL Entry Draft.
+Notes: The Caps traded right wing Eric Fehr to the Jets on July 8 for minor leaguer Danick Paquette and a fourth-round pick in the 2012 NHL Entry Draft.
 Prior to that deal, the Caps’ last swap with a Winnipeg-based NHL club came on Feb.
 15, 1996.
 That’s when then-GM David Poile dealt forward Denis Chasse to Winnipeg for defenseman Stewart Malgunas.
 Poile had obtained Chasse from the St. Louis Blues in exchange for Rob Pearson just 17 days earlier.